samwimmer3/5780-Labs/README.md

 Lab4-Finished contains all of the code as well as the pre and post lab questions.
 Please refer to that folder for lab 4.

 Lab5-Finished contains all of the code as well as the pre and post lab questions.
 Please refer to that folder for lab 5.

+Lab6-Finished contains all of the code as well as the pre and post lab questions.
+Please refer to that folder for lab 6.